 For comprehensive information, see the PhD program website.

-The department recruits students who wish to pursue a long-term career in global health, whether in academic institutions, ministries of health, non-governmental organizations, or the private sector.
-All indicators of future success, including past work, service, and research experience; level of enthusiasm and detail in letters of recommendation; previous academic records and performance on standardized tests; applicant’s written statement of purpose; and an ability to discuss research or practice work and future goals are considered.
-The department reviews all variables without a preset formula.
+The department considers all indicators of future success, including past work, service, and research experience; level of enthusiasm and detail in letters of recommendation; previous academic records and performance on standardized tests; applicant's written statement of purpose.

 Minimum 96 credits